Women Financial Statistics – A Look At The Data

 (Source: Urban Institute)

-A recent study found that women are more likely than men to pay off their home loans within the first five years.
+Recent research reveals that women are more likely than men to pay off their home loans within five years.

 Compared to men, women hold 8% fewer accounts at formal financial institutions